IPTV OTT Encoding & Streaming

 to deliver the stream.
 For example: srt://0.0.0.0:1234

-Note: SRT output operates in listener mode by default, which means it waits for a
+Output Mode Options: SRT output operates in listener mode by default, which means it

 remote peer to connect before streaming starts.
 If you want to use caller mode instead,